Little Seems Normal As Students Head to First Year in College

 About the author

-Reporter Meghan Drakas, a Schwenksville resident, to its readers is a recent graduate of The Pennsylvania State University.
+Reporter Meghan Drakas, a Schwenksville resident, is a recent graduate of The Pennsylvania State University.
 She majored in broadcast journalism, and minored in both sociology and digital media trends and analytics while at Penn State.
 She also served as vice president of both communications and alumnae relations on the board of her sorority, Sigma Kappa.

 Meghan has interned on Fox 29’s “Good Day Philadelphia”, served as a Sunrise intern at WFMZ Channel 69 News, and also worked at WPVI Channel 6 Action News as a Professional News Intern.
 She is currently pursuing a career in broadcast journalism.
 Meghan enjoys walks with her yellow lab Tucker, trying new foods, and spending time with her family.